csprabala/csprabala.github.io/_posts/2015-10-10-Restricting_Pinject_from_loading_all_modules.md

  be injected with Authentication object defined in mycode.authentication module in cases where it detects Authentication class else where lets say in httplib2.Authentication.

 Below is my solution to the problem.
-In the application root, I replace __get_explicit_or_default_modules with a function that I define.
+In the application root, I replace _get_explicit_or_default_modules that is defined in pinject.finding module with a function that I define.
 This function filters the modules that Pinject has to inspect to inject objects into my classes.

 	  def my_get_explicit_or_default_modules(modules):
 	  """